dlcmh/simple-spa-in-mithril/README.md

 - create route (that accepts `id` parameter) to reference 'UserForm.js'
 - implement 'UserForm.js' component to accept `id` parameter
 - add styles
+- add code to 'User.js' to load a single user